PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/bcftools/index.rst

 bcftools
 ========

-Automatically generated index page for {module} {title}
+Automatically generated index page for {title}

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

-   bcftoolsAnnotate
+   bcftoolsannotate
-   bcftoolsNorm
+   bcftoolsnorm
    bcftoolsview

-*This page was auto-generated on 02/07/2019.
+*This page was auto-generated on 09/07/2019.
 Please do not directly alter the contents of this page.*